This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 What the bleep was I thinking?!
 How did I get here?

-I had no choice but to make my business work and find clients online.
+I had no choice but to make my business work and find clients online, and through that process, I’ve learned exponentially more about marketing than I ever did in college.

 Lesson #1: Always put your own business first